cobrateam/splinter/docs/index.rst

 * :doc:`Browser and navigation </browser>`
 * :doc:`Finding elements </finding>`
 * :doc:`Interacting with elements and forms </elements-in-the-page>`
+* :doc:`Verify the presence of texts and elements in a page, with matchers </matchers>`
 * :doc:`Cookies manipulation </cookies>`

 JavaScript support